 How safe is the Desogestrel pill:

 Desogestrel is very safe for most women.
 The development of small fluid-filled sacs (cysts) on your ovaries is a possible side effect but they are usually harmless and disappear without treatment.
-If you do become pregnant while you’re using the progestogen-only pill, there’s a small risk of you having an ectopic pregnancy.
+If you do become pregnant while you’re using the progestogen-only pill, there may be a small risk of an ectopic pregnancy.
 It's also important to remember that the pill does not protect you from STIs.